CallumStout/DriveInsight/README.md

   - system/protected space that is used by the drive but not visible to the scanner
   - scrollable legend with folder paths, percentages, and formatted sizes
 - Scans the selected drive and loads top-level folders by size.
 - Supports an optional **Deep Scan** in the **Drives** pane.
-Deep Scan prompts for administrator access once, then reuses an elevated helper session while expanding protected folders.
+Deep Scan prompts for administrator access once, then reuses an elevated helper session while expanding folders that need administrator access.
 - Displays results in a hierarchical **TreeDataGrid** with columns:
   - `FOLDER NAME`
   - `LOCATION`